-Barry is an IP litigator who tries cases in district courts throughout the country, at the USPTO, and at the ITC.
+Barry is a Chambers ranked IP litigator who tries cases in district courts throughout the country, at the USPTO, and at the ITC.
 A chemical engineer by training, Barry litigates patent disputes in the chemical, mechanical and electrical arts, and has significant experience with trademark and antitrust litigation.
-In addition, Barry has successfully argued appeals to the US Court of Appeals for the Federal Circuit.
+In addition, Barry has successfully argued appeals to the U.S. Court of Appeals for the Federal Circuit.
 Outside of the courtroom, Barry assists clients with due diligence, opinions and strategic procurement of new technologies.

 Barry is the Office Managing Partner of the Baltimore, MD office.

 - Co-author (with Christine Dupriest), Patent Rights: What the Federal Circuit Giveth, the Supreme Court Taketh Away?
 The Federal Lawyer, Jan./Feb.
 2013